 A Helpful Friend.
 To boost your confidence, find someone with basic plumbing skills.

 Once you’ve gathered this simple assortment of tools, it’s time to get to work.
-Remember that you won’t need to tear out your flooring or overhaul your bathroom to install a macerator toilet.
-Instead, you just need someone who is comfortable with DIY plumbing and willing to help you put in your new macerating system.
+Remember that you won’t need to tear out your flooring or overhaul your bathroom to install macerating toilet systems.
+Instead, you just need someone who is comfortable with DIY plumbing and willing to help you put in your new macerating toilet.
 When you do it correctly, the process should only take a few hours.

 The Case for Saniflo Macerator Toilets